ChorusOne/predictomatic/docs/user_guide.md

 In other words,
 you cannot realize profits until the market resolves.
 This ensures that the market can be dissolved when it is unclear how it should resolve.
-Every participant gets their points back, and we pretend that no trades ever happened.
+Every participant gets their deposit back, and we pretend that no trades ever happened.
-Although it is not possible to withdraw, you can exit a position and take profits by trading until you have an equal amount of every outcome share.
+Although it is not possible to withdraw, you can exit a non-neutral position and take profits by trading until you have an equal amount of every outcome share.

 ## Trading

+After depositing, you can trade in a market by moving the probability slider.
+When you trade, you <em>swap</em> outcome shares.
+For example, you buy 5 Yes shares, and you pay for that with 10 No shares.
+You swap shares for other shares, you don’t trade shares for points directly.
+Still, every swap implies a price per share, and therefore a probability.
+The ratio of No:Yes corresponds to the odds of a positive outcome.
+Odds of 10:5 mean a probability of 10/15, so about 67% probability that ‘Yes’ will happen, and 33% that ‘No’ will happen.
-If the current price of Yes
+In other words, the average price you paid was $0.67 per Yes share.

+## Automated market maker

+When you trade,
+you always trade against an automated market maker that is managed by the system.
+The market maker ensures that you can always trade, and it provides a way to subsidize the market.
+Prediction markets are zero-sum.
+If you are going to make money here,
+<em>somebody</em> has to be losing money.
+When you are the only participant in a market, or when all participants bet in the same direction, it’s the system that takes the other side of the bet.